DmitryBatyuk-1/wheat-project/README.md

 We will run OLS, including the Newey-West estimator with five lags, so our standard errors are more reliable.(4.
 [Model](https://github.com/DmitryBatyuk-1/wheat/blob/589a5f6645c34dda07af8f169c29fae473510a94/4.%20Model%20R))
 <img width="696" height="381" alt="4  OLS" src="https://github.com/user-attachments/assets/4a77a8b3-c991-428b-95f0-a208cdbf7355" />

-The model will fit our values, and the residuals that deviate more than one sigma (adjustable threshold) will indicate unusually high or low positioning, which will serve as a potential indicator that the Net Commercial position is about to reach its peak.Our standard errors are most likely overly “optimistic” due to potential autocorrelation; however, R-squared and coefficients are still meaningful.
+We can see that factors such as Crude Oil Spreads, the Trade Weighted US Dollar Index, Ending Stocks, and Heating Degree Days significantly influence the Commercial Net Position.
+Factors such as Accumulated Exports can be dropped from the model.
+The model will fit our data, and residuals that deviate by more than one sigma (an adjustable threshold) will indicate unusually high or low positioning, which will serve as a potential indicator that the Net Commercial Position is about to reach its peak.
+Our standard errors are most likely overly "optimistic" due to potential autocorrelation; however, the R-squared value and coefficients are still meaningful.
 <img width="1060" height="555" alt="4  Residuals" src="https://github.com/user-attachments/assets/f02bc6dd-f787-45bd-939d-8dc52fa6f3ad" />
 <img width="1060" height="572" alt="4  Signal" src="https://github.com/user-attachments/assets/caa496ba-c031-4edb-83f1-fde0345c1ded" />

 # Results
 If we look at the Wheat Commercials Signal graph, we can see the residuals plotted against time.
-On the graph, we can see points in time where the combination of deviations in our significant factors was very extreme (more than 2 sigmas).
+On the graph, we can see points in time where the deviation in our significant factors was very extreme (more than 1 sigma).
 These points represent our trading opportunities (mean reversion strategy).
 The greater the deviation, the stronger the signal.